 2. Second Person

 The second-person POV shot is a shot from the audience’s perspective, an omniscient perspective.
-It is also known as the fourth-wall break.
+It is also known as the fourth wall break.
 The camera is positioned to face the character and directly connect with the audience.
-The fourth wall breaks, binds the audience to the story and is humorous.
+The fourth wall breaks bind the audience to the story and are humorous.
 However, these shots have to be used with caution to break the illusion.